downtownnagleearea/lesson7/README.md

    * `touch <yourname>`
 3. Add this to your local github repository
    * `git add <yourname>`
-4. Tell git who you are
+4. Tell git what your email is
-   * `git config --global user.email "<your email>"`
+   * `git config --global user.email "your email"`
    * example `git config --global user.email "kamkasravi@yahoo.com"`
+5. Tell git what your name is
+   * `git config --global user.name "your github name"`
+   * example `git config --global user.name "kkasravi"`
-5. Commit your changes to github
+6. Commit your changes to github
    * `git commit -a -m "done!"`
-6. Push these changes back to your fork
+7. Push these changes back to your fork
    * `git push origin master -f`
-7. Go to the original lesson7 in your browser and create a pull request
+8. Go to the original lesson7 in your browser and create a pull request
    * `https://github.com/downtownnagleearea/lesson7`
-8. Click on the 'New Pull Request' button at the top of the page.
+9. Click on the 'New Pull Request' button at the top of the page.
 The button looks like the following

 ![screen shot 2016-01-29 at 12 31 47 pm](https://cloud.githubusercontent.com/assets/146453/12687412/aaf23b2c-c684-11e5-9ad8-daee9800d2a8.png)